0penMax/ghtmler/readme.md

-# GHTTMLER
+# GHTMLER

-Tool for building html pages from parts(components) not to repeat the same code.
+Tool for building html pages from parts(components).

 How to use:

 - create files in root project folder with same name what your want html file and extension .ghtml
-- use special word (@include) in ghtml file for include
+- use special word (@include) in ghtml file for include html file in output file
-- put all your static file in /static/ folder
+- put all your static files in /static/ folder
 - run ghtmler
 - enjoy your site in dist folder

-example ingex.ghtml:
+example index.ghtml:
 ```$xslt
     <!DOCTYPE html>
     <html lang="en">